 We walked around with our necks craned back, in awe of the vastness of the place.
 Pictures really can’t do justice to the scale of the interior, the high soaring vaults, and the colours of the stained glass, especially where the sun streamed through and lit up the whole space.
 There was something otherworldly about the design.
 We were convinced it’s really an intergalactic space ship under construction.

 During our marina stay it had been tempting to switch off from the weather, but on our day of arrival, we’d seen an early warning for storms soon after we planned to leave.
 Every day we’d check in with Windy hoping they’d eased off, but no, the largest storm of the season was brewing in the Golfe du Leon and setting the Balearics, our intended destination, firmly in it’s sights.

-The coast of Spain south from Barcelona is famous for it’s long, sandy beaches but limited in it’s sheltered, anchoring choices.
-Our best option was to make an overnight run for Sant Carles de la Rapita and the lagoon there, where the winds would be strong but not as fierce as being forecast for Majorca.
-It was a choice between several dull days stuck on board there or potentially hanging on for dear life.
+The coast of Spain south of Barcelona is famous for its long, sandy beaches.
+Unfortunately, there is a lack of sheltered anchorages.
+Our best option was to make an overnight run for Sant Carles de la Rapita and the lagoon there.
+The winds would still be strong there, but not as fierce as those forecast for Majorca.
+Our choice was between several dull days stuck on board there or potentially hanging on for dear life.
 We chose dull.